-When Your Characters Refrain
+When Characters Refrain

 What I’ve come to understand is that not wanting something actually leaves a vacuum, giving a character little to motivate them.
 Likewise, it gives the reader nothing to root for, nothing to care about as they embark on the story with that character.
 There is no story in not wanting something.